syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-exec.md

 # EXAMPLES

-Execute a script from a snapshot with no arguments:
+Execute a script from a snapshot with some arguments:

-	plakar exec abc123:/path/to/script.sh

-Run an executable from a snapshot with arguments:

-	plakar exec abc123:/path/to/executable --option value
+	$ plakar exec abc123:/home/op/korpus/driver.sh -r 100

 # DIAGNOSTICS